-I believe deeply that science is one of the world’s great spectator sports, and should be a source of joy and excitement for the public — especially for kids and for kids at heart.
-But my field of particle physics can be especially hard to follow!
-And this is such an exciting time, with the Large Hadron Collider (or LHC) exploring all sorts of new territory and having recently discovered the long-sought Higgs particle!
+I believe deeply that science is one of the world’s great spectator sports, and should be a source of joy and excitement for the public, especially for kids and for kids at heart.
+This is particularly true of particle physics, which is at a watershed, with the Large Hadron Collider (or LHC) exploring all sorts of new territory and having recently discovered the long-sought Higgs particle!
 But particle physics can be especially hard for non-experts to follow… so I’m working to make it more accessible, even to those with no science background at all.
 My goal is to make the major challenges and discoveries and disappointments in the field understandable to everyone, and to reflect on the process of science and its roles in history and in modern society.